 You would now need to know the MAE price, which 70-80% of your winning trades could not cross.
-You can now use it as a stop loss to modify your trading system.
-For example, in a stop and reverse system, you can change your stop-loss price and enter a new trade-in reverse direction with the aim of 80% winning trade.
+You can now use it to modify your trading system as a stop loss.
+For example, in a stop and reverse system, you can change your stop-loss price and enter a new trade in the reverse direction with the aim of an 80% winning trade.

 This approach also allows you to put a statistically-backed stop loss while ensuring that there is only a 20% chance of turning around to become a winning trade.
-You could also apply this using an MAE stop loss at 75%, 85%, 90%.
-This means at a price beyond 75% stop-loss, you will only have a 25% chance of being a winner and 5% and 10% for the 85% and 90% stop loss, respectively.
+Using an MAE stop loss at 75%, 85%, and 90%, you could also apply this.
+This means at a price beyond 75% stop loss, and you will only have a 25% chance of being a winner and 5% and 10% for the 85% and 90% stop loss, respectively.

 You will use your original system’s entry and exit to verify your results, determine if your MAE stop loss needs to be adjusted, and determine if the above methodology is valid.

 Maximum Adverse Excursion (MAE) is the opposite of Maximum Favorable Excursion (MFE).

 |Meaning||The MAE measures the amount of any potential loss before the traders implement their trading decisions.||The MFE measures the maximum profit that could have been potentially extracted from a particular trade.|